made2591/blog.madeddu.xyz/_posts/2017-12-21-predix-angular-iot.md

 ---
 title: "Predix Machine and how to configure them"
-tags: [coding, python, angular, predix, brilliant, factory, iot]
+tags: [theory, network, angular, predix, brilliant, factory, iot]
 ---

 ### Predix Machine and how to configure them